 To verify that the HDP services work as expected, run the provided smoke tests as the hadoop user.
 (Alternately, create a smoke test user in HDFS and run the test as that user.
-See Appendix:Adding a Smoketest User.)
+See this Guide's Appendix.)

 You can also verify HDP 2.0 services by running the following Desktop Shortcuts as the hadoop user or smoketest user: